Prasiss/java-gui-code/README.md

 # 💪 Gym Membership Management System

-This Java-based application is a **Gym Membership Management System** developed as part of the **CS4001NI - Programming Y24 Autumn** coursework at Islington College.
+This Java-based application is a **Gym Membership Management System** developed as part of the **CS4001NI - Programming Y24 Autumn** coursework.
 The system implements object-oriented programming principles and provides both **console-based and GUI-based** solutions to manage gym members.

 ---